Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Examples of Designs and Simulation Results

 {\bf QD design:} We take an average idle time of $T=0.5$.
 This corresponds to an utilization of approximately 0.9.

 {\bf QED design:} The unadjusted values of $\lambda, \alpha_{c_i},\,m_{c_i,s_j}$ are used.\\

 It is readily verified that in all three regimes (ED, QD and QED), Conditions (\ref{eqn.crp}) are satisfied, so complete resource polling holds.
-From the algorithms we obtain the {\em calculated required workforce} for the three designs:
+From the algorithms we obtain the {\em calculated required workforce} for the three designs shown in Table \ref{tbl:rw1}.

 The simulation results for Example 1 are listed in the tables below.
 We note that the histograms below only depict the waiting times and idle times greater than zero (so probability mass at zero is not shown).